orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Apply a change to all stable versions.

+Commit/flagging a change as the thing which actually works.

 Test my changes against the latest changes, instead of merging the latest changes into my own.

 ---